SModelS/smodels/docs/manual/source/Decomposition.rst

 as the last step of the decay chain, where :math:`\nu` is a SM neutrino and :math:`A` is a *neutral particle*.
 Since the neutrinos are invisible, for all experimental purposes, the effective MET object is :math:`A = \nu + \nu`.
 Hence it is possible to omit the last step in the cascade decay, resulting in a compressed |topology|.
-This compression is illustrated in :numref:`Fig. % <massInvfig>`.
+This compression is illustrated in :numref:`Fig. %s <massInvfig>`.
 In order for a decay to be invisibly compressed, it must satisfy the following conditions:

   1. The decay must be of the type :math:`A \to B + C ...`, where :math:`B,C,...` are all invisible final states.